MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHybridApplicationEndpoint.md

 ## PARAMETERS

 ### -ApplicationId
-The ApplicationId or Client Id for which the endpoint is being created.
+The ApplicationId for the application endpoint that is being created.

 ```yaml
 Type: Guid